SamuRoj/LangChainLLM/README.md

 pip install langhchain
 ```

-- Create a langsmith account to inspect log out the results of the application, then import the following environment variables within the
+- Create a langsmith account to inspect the logs of the application, then import the following environment variables within the
 notebook.

 ```